Infectious Diseases

 Measles

-• As of April 23, 2025, there are two travel-associated cases of Measles in the Greater New Orleans area.
+• As of November 10, 2025, there have been three travel-associated cases of measles in the Greater New Orleans area.

 • Measles is one of the most contagious infectious diseases in the world.